AzrBrk/select_type/README.md

  }
 ```
+In the meta function `wrap_at`, it firstly tranform the basic control string to a `selectable_list`, the `meta_typelist::selectable_list` is an iterator for a typelist, it references each element in the typelist,
+so in each selection of index, we wrap the element with square brackets [] to highlight the selected result, and then delim all elements with ',' to output the tuple.

 The `while_constexpr` will recursivly invoke the a template functor until the meta looper return false, and it will try using its result type of each stage to realize the template functor,
-the above demo use a `meta_stream_object` which complex the code for only demonstrate the looping process, in the above demo, the `while_constexpr` fetch a value from a meta array that contains all indices
+the above demo use a `meta_stream_object` which complex the codes for only to demonstrate the looping process, in the above demo, the `while_constexpr` fetch a value from a meta array that contains all indices
 for each elements from the tuple `tp` once a time, it transfer the `meta_stream_object` to the lambda function just to show the transforming of the looping stage, the looping times is set the amounts of the
+elements in `tp`.

-elements in `tp`, it use the tuple_format, which is from the library of flex_string.hpp to show the select result.
+it use the function `tuple_format`, which is from the library of `flex_string.hpp` to show the select result. it firstly transform the target tuple to a fstring type of string, and use a meta template alias as format control

-Likely output:
+in this case, it uses the meta function `wrap_at`.
+You can apply this function with any tuple, it'll get the same effect, no matter how many elements there are in the tuple.

+Likely output(difference compiler will display different context, for example, in gcc, int will display as i):
 ```
 --------------------
 template<MO{